amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/documents/running-experiments.md

 docker pull amlalejini/tag-based-genetic-regulation-for-gp
 ```

-This will create an image with all the requisite dependencies installed/downloaded and with our experiments compiled.
+This will create a docker image with:

+- all the requisite dependencies installed/downloaded
+- all experiments compiled
+- our raw data downloaded
+- a build of our supplemental material (which will also run all of our analyses)

 To run the container interactively: